MaliMrav/Telemetry/README.md

 Over time, the project grew from a weather display into something larger: a reusable MQTT-driven embedded dashboard framework capable of showing many kinds of data.

+At the same time, the codebase became a software engineering exercise in designing maintainable embedded systems using modern tooling and architectural practices.

 ---

 ## Development Journey